-The Watchdog Timer clock source is provided by the internal clock, fSUB, which can be sourced from either the LXT or LIRC oscillators, chosen via a configuration option.
-Note that the LXT oscillator is not contained in the HT66FB542 device.
-The Watchdog Timer source clock is then subdivided by a ratio of 2 to 2 to give longer timeouts, the actual value being chosen using the WS2~WS0 bits in the WDTC register.
+The Watchdog Timer clock source is provided by the internal clock, $f{SUB}$ , which is sourced from the LIRC oscillator.
+The Watchdog Timer source clock is then subdivided by a ratio of $2^8$ to $2^{18}$ to give longer timeouts, the actual value being chosen using the WS2~WS0 bits in the WDTC register.
 The LIRC internal oscillator has an approximate period of 32kHz at a supply voltage of 5V.

-However, it should be noted that this specified internal clock period can vary with $V{DD}$ , temperature and process variations.
+However, it should be noted that this specified internal clock period can vary with VDD, temperature and process variations.
 The WDT function is allowed to enable or disable by setting the WDTC register data.